 A diverse and supportive community

 Nappy’s photos are all submitted by their community, and they don’t require any attribution, but it is strongly encouraged.
-If you want to contribute to Nappy to tackle diversity and representation, just click the ‘submit photo’ button at the bottom of the page, fill out your contact information and attach your photo.
-They even let you know when your image is featured. 🙂
+If you want to contribute to Nappy’s push for diversity, submit some photos of your own to community.

 Nappy’s images are entirely free to use in personal and commercial projects but don’t take my word for it, here’s what they say: